Japanese in the United Kingdom: Demographics

 Parts of the United Kingdom, in particular London, have significant Japanese populations, such as Golders Green and East Finchley in North London.
 Derbyshire has a significant Japanese population due to its Toyota plant, and is twinned with Toyota, Aichi.
-Similarly Telford is home to numerous Japanese firms.
+Similarly Telford is home to numerous Japanese firms, such as Ricoh.

 According to the 2001 UK Census, 37,535 Japanese born people were residing in the UK, whilst the Japanese Ministry of Foreign Affairs estimates that 50,864 Japanese nationals were calling the UK home in 2002.
 In the 2011 Census, 35,313 people in England specified their country of birth as Japan, 601 in Wales, 1,273 in Scotland and 144 in Northern Ireland.
 35,043 people living in England and Wales chose to write in Japanese in response to the ethnicity question, 1,245 in Scotland, and 90 in Northern Ireland.
 The Office for National Statistics estimates that, in 2015, 43,000 people born in Japan were resident in the UK.

 Japanese is the primary language of Japan, and the 2011 Census found that 27,764 people in England and Wales spoke Japanese as their main language, 27,305 of them in England alone, and 17,050 in London alone.
 The 2011 Census also found that 83 people in Northern Ireland spoke Japanese as their main language.